Legal advice for right to be forgotten

 If you have only one chance to submit a request to remove old information about yourself under a Right to be Forgotten from Google, you want it done correctly for complete success.
 That is why right to be forgotten legal advice is imperative.

-Google do not remove everything with a right to be forgotten, even if the request is successful.
+Google does not remove everything with a right to be forgotten, even if the request is successful.
 Google might only remove only some of the links listed in your right to be forgotten application.
 In any event, a removal of a link from Google, might be insufficient for your needs.
 It is always better, whenever possible to have articles completely deleted from source.

 Links that you had removed from Google might come back to appear on internet searches in the future.
 It is therefore always advisable to do whatever you can to have content of articles removed from source.
 This might involve communicating with newspaper editors or with hosts of internet content.